In and around Lustleigh

 In addition to the wide and varied walks from the holiday cottage – thanks to the famous Lustleigh Cleave – a gentle stroll around the village gives plenty of interest although you may need to allow a little more time as the welcoming “locals” are likely to delay you with friendly chit chat – how life should be.

-Just 100 yards from the cottage, dates back to the 15th century and offers a warm welcome, cosy fire, fine ales and fantastic food.
+Just 100 yards from our holiday cottage, dates back to the 15th century and offers a warm welcome, cosy fire, fine ales and fantastic food.
 Also hosts a pub quiz every Tuesday which provides great entertainment.